-Sparkline Charts allow users to analyze trends on the spot, allow creator to design in one click and unlike other charts these sparkline charts print with the spreadsheet.
-For example take a quarterly review of sales per sales rep and their quota attainment.
+Sparkline Charts allow users to analyze trends on the spot, allow the creator to design in one click and unlike other charts, these sparkline charts print with the spreadsheet.
+For example, take a quarterly review of sales per sales rep and their quota attainment.
 With these two additional features, my VP of sales and CFO can quickly and easily visually digest given data.

 Create a Sparkline

-- Put cursor in blank cell where you want the sparkline to appear.
+- Put the cursor in a blank cell where you want the sparkline to appear.

 - In Location Range: select the group/range of cells you want the corresponding sparklines to appear.

 Once the sparklines are created an additional tab will appear in your ribbon titled Sparkline Tools.
 You can further customize the sparklines using this tab.
 Select a cell with your sparkline that you want to adjust and you can change the color and attributes of your sparklines.